-Next, examination applicants will have to fill out the application, which includes questions on personal identifying information, professional education, and AIDS education and training.
+Examination applicants are required to complete a fingerprint-based background check through the FBI and Washington State Patrol.
+Next, they fill out the application, which includes questions that concern personal identifying information, professional education, and AIDS training.
 A $120 fee is required with the application.
-In addition to the application, students must submit a certificate of completion from a Washington nursing program or an out-of-state nursing program completion form.
-An official transcript that lists the earned degree is also required.
-Finally, applicants must take and pass the National Council Licensure Examination (NCLEX) for RNs.
-This costs an additional $200.
+In addition, students must submit a certificate of completion from a Washington nursing program or an out-of-state nursing program completion form.
+An official transcript that lists the earned nursing degree is also required.
+Finally, applicants must take and pass the NCLEX for RNs, which costs an additional $200.

 Endorsement applicants must fill out the same application and background check information.
 Rather than submit their education verification, they must submit an RN license verification from the state of their original licensure by using the NURSYS website.
 If the state in which they are licensed does not use NURSYS, they must have their state's board of nursing fill out a separate form.
 If the nurse's current license is not from the state they were originally licensed in, they must show proof of their current active license.

 Prospective ARNPs have usually completed a master's degree or higher in their desired nursing specialty.
 In addition to standard fingerprint-based background checks by the Washington State Patrol and FBI, ARNP hopefuls must also complete an application.
-This application requires basic demographic, personal information, professional education information and national certification information, including their specialty and certifying body.
-If the ARNP would like to be able to prescribe medications, they must also request prescriptive authority with a special form as well as provide proof of pharmacology education.
+This application requires basic demographic, personal information, professional education information and national nursing certification information, including their specialty and certifying body.
+If the ARNP would like to prescribe medications, they must also request prescriptive authority with a special form and provide proof of pharmacology education.
 Finally, an official school transcript is required, along with a $125 application fee.